vivsh/fs-embed/fs-embed-macros/README.md

 Procedural macro crate for [fs-embed](https://crates.io/crates/fs-embed).

-This crate provides the `fs_embed!` macro, which enables embedding directories into your Rust binary at compile time.
+This crate provides the `embed_dir!` macro, which enables embedding directories into your Rust binary at compile time.
 It is not intended for direct use; depend on the main `fs-embed` crate instead.

 ## License